CummingsElec/Integrated-Manufacturing-Projects/README.md

 ## My Role & Contributions

-As the **principal engineer and sole developer** across these systems, I own the complete software lifecycle:
+As the **principal engineer and sole developer** across these systems, I maintain the complete software lifecycle:

 ### Architecture & System Design
 - Technology stack selection and architectural pattern decisions